-Stretching over 13,000 square metres, City Walk is reminiscent of European pedestrian precincts offering a pleasant vehicle-free stroll.
+Stretching over 13,000 square meters, City Walk is reminiscent of European pedestrian precincts offering a pleasant vehicle-free stroll.
 Take a walk along tree-lined avenues with shops and restaurants.
 Look upwards and discover skyscrapers like the Burj Khalifa in Dubai’s city center.
 There are also fountains, children’s playgrounds and plenty of open-air seating.

 Dubai Parks and Resorts

 Dubai is in the process of becoming a real entertainment paradise − thanks to the forthcoming opening of the Dubai Parks and Resorts.
-Children will not be able to contain their excitement in the labyrinth of enormous theme parks such as Motiongate, Bollywood Park, and Legoland theme and waterpark, while the adults can relax on Riverland Boulevard which is home to restaurants and exciting entertainment programs.
+Children will not be able to contain their excitement in the labyrinth of enormous theme parks such as Motiongate, Bollywood Park, and Legoland theme and water park, while the adults can relax on Riverland Boulevard which is home to restaurants and exciting entertainment programs.
 The luxury Polynesian-style hotel, The Lapita, is situated in the theme park offering guests easy access to the facilities on offer.